AlePre2/Behaviour-GPTree/README.md

 3) Open the project and go in to Content->GPT_Code->Blueprints->GPT_Component and set you'r openai API key, you can generate one here: https://beta.openai.com/account/api-keys

-Now play and everything should work.
+Now play and everything should work!

 Additional: